Music Demixing Challenge 2021: Evaluation Metric

 \subsection{Comparison with Other Metrics}

-Before deciding to choose the (global) SDR~\eqref{eq:sdr}, we did a comparison of the most common audio source separation evaluation metrics for ``TAU1'', which was the best system of SiSEC 2018.

-In particular, we compared the following metrics: \begin{compactitem} \item Global/framewise SDR, \item Global/framewise mean absolute error (MAE), \item Global/framewise mean squared error (MSE), \item SDR of multi-channel BSS Eval v3\\ (evaluation metric of SiSEC 2015)~\cite{vincent2007first,vincent2012signal,SiSEC2015},\footnote{This metric is equivalent to \eqref{eq:sdr} except the small constants $\epsilon$.} \item Mean/median of framewise multi-channel\\ BSS Eval~v3 (evaluation metric of SiSEC 2016)~\cite{SiSEC2016}, \item Mean/median of framewise multi-channel\\ BSS Eval v4 (evaluation metric of SiSEC 2018)~\cite{SiSEC2018}, \item Global/framewise SI-SDR~\cite{le2019sdr}. \end{compactitem} ``Global'' refers to computing the metric on the full song whereas ``framewise'' denotes a computation of the metric on shorter frames which are then averaged to obtain a value for the song.
-For the framewise metrics, we used in our experiment a frame-size as well as a hop-size of one second, which is the default for \texttt{museval}~\cite{SiSEC2018}, except for the framewise SDR of SiSEC 2016 where we used a frame-size of 30 seconds and a hop-size of 15 seconds as in \cite{SiSEC2016}.
+Before deciding to choose the global SDR~\eqref{eq:sdr}, we did a comparison with other metrics for audio source separation for the best system from SiSEC 2018 (``TAU1'').
+Other common metrics are \begin{itemize} \item[(a)] Global/framewise SDR, \item[(b)] Global/framewise SI-SDR~\cite{le2019sdr}, \item[(c)] Global/framewise mean absolute error (MAE), \item[(d)] Global/framewise mean squared error (MSE), \item[(e)] SDR of multi-channel BSS Eval v3\\(evaluation metric of SiSEC 2015)~\cite{vincent2007first,vincent2012signal,SiSEC2015},\footnote{This metric is equivalent to \eqref{eq:sdr} except for the small constant $\epsilon$.} \item[(f)] Mean/median of framewise multi-channel BSS Eval~v3\\(evaluation metric of SiSEC 2016)~\cite{SiSEC2016}, \item[(g)] Mean/median of framewise multi-channel BSS Eval v4\\(evaluation metric of SiSEC 2018, available as \texttt{museval} Python package)~\cite{SiSEC2018}. \end{itemize} ``Global'' refers to computing the metric on the full song whereas ``framewise'' denotes a computation of the metric on shorter frames which are then averaged to obtain a value for the song.
+For the framewise metrics, we used in our experiment a frame size as well as a hop size of one second, which is the default for \texttt{museval}~\cite{SiSEC2018}, except for the framewise SDR of SiSEC 2016 where we used a frame size of 30 seconds and a hop size of 15 seconds as in \cite{SiSEC2016}.

-Our analysis confirmed that the global SDR \eqref{eq:sdr} is a good choice as it has a high correlation\footnote{The Pearson, as well as Spearman correlation, is $> 0.9$ compared to the metrics that were used for SiSEC 2016 and SiSEC 2018.} to the evaluation metrics of SiSEC 2016 and SiSEC 2018 while being at the same time simple to compute.